Monitor system performance

 System Administrator

 As you progress through your Coveo journey, monitoring system performance becomes crucial to ensure optimal search experiences for your users.
 To help you achieve this, Coveo provides a dedicated System Performance (platform-ca | platform-eu | platform-au) page within the Administration Console.
-This article offers a centralized view of key indexing and query performance metrics, enabling you to proactively manage and optimize your Coveo organization.
+This page offers a centralized view of key indexing and query performance metrics, enabling you to proactively manage and optimize your Coveo organization.

 The System Performance page consists of two tabs: Content indexing and Queries.
 This article provides an overview of each tab and offers optimization tips to help you enhance your organization’s performance.